-The estimated cost to construct Alternative 5 as proposed is \$4,079,919.
-The estimated cost of maintaining the trail over a 50 year period is \$1,600,000 for a combined cost of \$5,679,919.
-Funding is not currently available, but would be sought from NPS and other potential funding sources.
+The estimated cost to construct Alternative 4 as proposed is \$4.1 million dollars.
+Limited funding may be available, but additional funds would be sought from NPS and other potential funding sources.
+If selected, it is likely that the project would be constructed in multiple phases as funding is acquired.
 Expenditure of these funds to improve and expand the SRRT would provide socioeconomic benefits to the local and regional area, as would the increased visitation and use of the area.
-This would result in beneficial, local to regional, short to long-term construction related, minor impacts.
+This would result in beneficial, local to regional, long-term construction related, minor to moderate impacts.
 Increased use and visitation would result in beneficial, local to regional, long-term to permanent, minor to moderate impacts.